ONDC-Official/automation-report-service/src/validations/ONDC:LOG10/1.2.5/README.md

 - Pickup timestamp (`fulfillments/start/time/timestamp`) cannot change for fulfillment states `${ffState}` ('Out-for-delivery', 'At-destination-hub', 'In-transit').
 - pickup timestamp cannot be future dated
 - delivery timestamp cannot be future dated
-- - `cod_collection_detail' tag should be present for COD flow once order is delivered
+- `cod_collection_detail' tag should be present for COD flow once order is delivered
+- for pickup and delivery attempt flows, additional fulfillment states (pickup and delivery scheduled) along with fulfillment tags are required

 #### /on_track